Social Media Definition

-There is a wide variety of social media, ranging from social sharing sites such as YouTube and Flickr through social networks such as LinkedIn and Facebook.
+There is a wide variety of social media, ranging from social sharing sites such as YouTube and Instagram through social networks such as LinkedIn and Facebook.

 In my opinion, social media has shot to the forefront of people's attention because it's fun.
 Thanks to social media, it's easy to share your ideas, photos, videos, likes and dislikes, with the world at large - and find out what they think of them.
-You can find friends, business contacts and become part of a community or a bunch of different communities.
-Social media gives you what TV never could - a chance to be engaged and engage others.
+You can find friends, business contacts and become part of a community or lots of different communities.
+Social media gives you what TV never could - a chance to be not only be engaged but to engage others.

-Because of this, social media is of particular interest to businesses.
+Social media is of particular interest to businesses because social media generates real customers.
 Currently, businesses of all sizes are embracing social media marketing as a low-cost form of business promotion, grappling with the question of how to get in on what appears to be an especially viral way to get their message (and their products) out there.